Ghaihab/logs_analysis_p1/README.md

 # Logs Analysis with SQL

-##About
-About
+##Introduction

-a large database with over a million rows is explored by building complex SQL queries to draw business conclusions for the data.
+A large database with over a million rows is explored by building complex SQL queries to draw business conclusions for the data.
 The project mimics building an internal reporting tool for a newpaper site to discover what kind of articles the site's readers like.
 The database contains newspaper articles, as well as the web server log for the site.

-##Questions:
 1. What are the most popular three articles?
 2. Who are the most popular article authors?
 3. On which days did more than 1% of requests lead to errors?